vdabravolski/detectron2-sagemaker/README.md

 ## Serving trained D2 model for inference
 See `d2_byoc_coco2017_inference.ipynb` notebook with example how to host D2 pre-trained model on Sagemaker Inference endpoint.

+## Training and serving Detectron2 model for custom problem
+See `d2_custom_drone_dataset.ipynb` notebook for details.

 ## Future work
 - [ ] try to export Detectron2 models to Torchscript (not all model architectures are supported today).
 If succesfful, torchscript models can use Sagemaker Elastic Inference hosting endpoints (fractional GPUs).
 See `export.md` for current status.